-A person is guilty of Sexual Abuse in the First Degree when force is involved or if the victim is less than eleven years old.
+Sexual Abuse in the First Degree involves the use of force or a victim that is less than eleven years old.
 Sexual Abuse in the First degree is a Class D felony punishable by 1-7 years in prison.

 - Course of Sexual Conduct Against a Child

 - Facilitating a Sex Offense with a Controlled Substance.

 Sex Offender Registration

 New York’s Sex Offender Registration Act requires a convicted sex offender to register with the Division of Criminal Justice Services upon release from jail or prison.

 To learn more about Sex Offender Registration, also known as “SORA,” click the following link to visit our “Sex Offender Registration” page.

 Being accused of a sexual crime can ruin a person for the rest of their life, even if the accusation turns out to be false.
 If anyone is charged with a sex crime, they need to hire a criminal defense attorney with experience in defending sexual crime allegations.